Stormy9/Stormy9.github.io/CS460/references/html/index.md

 ---
 ---
 ## html5 **forms**
-This one gets a little bit more complicated..... there's a whole four-part section at W3Schools for <a href="https://www.w3schools.com/html/html_forms.asp" target="_blank">HTML Forms</a>!
+This one gets a little bit more complicated.....

+* There's a whole four-part section at W3Schools for <a href="https://www.w3schools.com/html/html_forms.asp" target="_blank">HTML Forms</a>!
+* Plus this is cool:
+<a href="https://www.html5rocks.com/en/tutorials/forms/html5forms/" target="_blank">HTML5Rocks -- Making Forms Fabulous</a>

 **Here's a form that uses everthing but a textbox input:**
 ```html